Servideska/HPC/doc.zih.tu-dresden.de/docs/contrib/howto_contribute.md

-We manage all essential files (markdown pages, graphics, configuration, theme, etc.) within a [public Git repository](https://gitlab.hrz.tu-chemnitz.de/zih/hpcsupport/hpc-compendium), which makes it quite easy to contribute to this documentation.
+We manage all essential files (markdown pages, graphics, configuration, theme, etc.) within a [public Git repository](https://gitlab.hrz.tu-chemnitz.de/zih/hpcsupport/hpc-compendium), which makes it quite easy to keep track of issues and ensure the review process for contributions.
 In principle, there are three possible ways how to contribute to this documentation.
 These ways are outlined below.

 !!! tip "Before you start"